f0nzie/TR64G40U2M2048-shinyserver-P1X4P3832/README.md

 ## Provisioning
 The virtual machine uses Puppet as a provisioner, for installation and configuration.
 Few files will be automatically copied from the host to the VM from within the provisioning script.

-The virtual machine uses Puppet as a provisioner, for installation and configuration.
-Few files will be automatically copied from the host to the VM by the provisioning script.

 There is a folder `shiny-server/R` under this project where you can place your Shiny projects for developing, testing, or pilot deployment.

 >   **Machine code**: `TR64G40U2M2048-shinyserver-P1X4P3832`
 >